foleycolin00/SinlessCSA/docs/lua/hw7.md

 ```
 ### 2. Does Hyperparameter optimization change a learner's behavior?

-Yes, hyperparameter optimizaton changes the learner's behavior by choosing the best magic numbers to create the most accurate predicitons.
+Yes, hyperparameter optimizaton changes the learner's behavior by searching for the hyperparameters that create the best output for some desired metric.
+Changing the learner's output is changing the behavior of the learner.

 ### 3. Does Hyperparameter optimization improve a learner's behavior?
-When compared to the best leaf previous to incorporating hyperparameter optimization, [ 2098.2 16.8 35.6 ], the hyperparameter optimzation improved the best leaf.
+When compared to the best leaf previous to incorporating hyperparameter optimization, [ 2098.2 16.8 35.6 ], the hyperparameter optimization improved the best leaf.

+It should improve the learner's behavior, at least for the dataset the hyperparameter optimization was done for.

 ### 4. Does the Villalobos hypothesis hold for car design?
 If not, how many random staggers do you suggest?

 The Villalobos hypothesis does hold.
-After 60 runs, we recieve more or less the same best leaf.
+After 60 runs, we receive more or less the same best leaf.
+More runs may report different leafs that zitler more or less deems identical, but for the most part it settles on [2085.0 21.7 40] starting from 60 or 125 runs and onward.

-Although, it could be that we favor a specific value of ranges of a hyperparameter even though the program can find a better hyperparameter for the situation.

-For example, __(Steve)
+Although, it could be that we favor one set of values over another.
+For example, when run twice and looking at the 60 run, we get the following 2 outputs.
+But we would argue that the first is better than the second.
+It has lower dimensions for the distance calculation (4 vs 26), a higher value for far (0.923 vs 0.54), etc. On almost all values, due to domain knowledge of the hyperparameters, the first set looks much more reasonable.
+So we would recommend do multiple runs at the 60 and then choose the most reasonable.

 ![first_screenshot](https://user-images.githubusercontent.com/89092830/137640903-6c3fdaef-a003-4d4e-8998-65ddcb599d6d.png)